Trickylegend/marvel/README.md

 ## Styling

-This template comes with [Tailwind CSS](https://tailwindcss.com/) already configured for a simple default starting experience.
+You can use CSS modules and also [Tailwind CSS](https://tailwindcss.com/) already configured.
 You can use whatever CSS framework you prefer.

----

-Built with ❤️ using React Router.